 Your application is only complete if you submit all the application documents listed in the Call for Applications.
-With the exception of references and work samples in the case of artists (e.g. DVD), these documents must be uploaded to the DAAD portal.
+Artistic work samples (e.g. audio files) are uploaded via a media database – you will receive an upload link as indicated in the Call for Aplication.
 In some cases, individual documents (e.g. university certificate) may be submitted at a later date if this is explicitly permitted in the programme's Call for Applications.

 Do I receive confirmation that my application has been received?

 Yes, as soon as you have submitted your application online, you will automatically receive confirmation that your application has been successfully submitted and an e-mail informing you that a message has been sent to you via the portal's messaging system.
 The message confirms that your application has been received.

 References in scientific subjects should be written by university teachers with a doctoral degree who can provide information about the following:

 - What are your academic and personal qualities?

 - Is your project well planned, feasible and relevant?